-Intended Learning Outcomes: By the end of this modules, students will be able to Demonstrate understanding of the differential/integral relation between energy and forces.
+Demonstrate understanding of the differential/integral relation between energy and forces.

 Apply differential equation solution methods to calculate classical motion.

 Derive solutions for translation, rotational and vibrational motion of a classical body.

 Demonstrate understanding of single and two-body harmonic oscillators.

 Express propagating and standing waves mathematically.

 Apply classical motion concepts to describe the expected behaviour of a "classical" rigid di-atomic molecule and a "classical" orbiting electron.
-Derive the molecular orbitals of simple organic and inorganic molecules Discuss resonance, conjugation and delocalisation Appreciate the distinction between a molecular representation and the reality of its structure Identify the major classes of primary metabolites and discuss their chemistry Identify epimers, anomers and tautomers Discuss key underlying considerations in analytical chemistry Describe and demonstrate an understanding of the underpinning principles and rudimentary applications of chromatography Describe and demonstrate an understanding of the underpinning principles and rudimentary applications of mass spectrometry Describe and demonstrate an understanding of the underpinning principles and rudimentary applications of nuclear magnetic resonance spectroscopy Describe and demonstrate an understanding of the underpinning principles of chemical instrumentation Distinguish and describe the bonding in solids using free electron and band theory models Describe structures of binary compounds based on packing and interstitial sites Predict structures by consideration of ionic radii Calculate Lattice energies using different models Distinguish coordination compounds isomers and describe their structure Describe electronic structure of coordination compounds using Crystal Field Theory Apply CFT to interpret absorption spectra and simple magnetic properties of coordination compounds Analyse, compare and predict the stability constants of simple coordination compounds Further identify experimental techniques and evaluate which to use under different conditions

-Assessment: Examination 1 (55%)
+Derive the molecular orbitals of simple organic and inorganic molecules

+Discuss resonance, conjugation and delocalisation

+Appreciate the distinction between a molecular representation and the reality of its structure

+Identify the major classes of primary metabolites and discuss their chemistry

+Identify epimers, anomers and tautomers

+Discuss key underlying considerations in analytical chemistry

+Describe and demonstrate an understanding of the underpinning principles and rudimentary applications of chromatography

+Describe and demonstrate an understanding of the underpinning principles and rudimentary applications of mass spectrometry

+Describe and demonstrate an understanding of the underpinning principles and rudimentary applications of nuclear magnetic resonance spectroscopy

+Describe and demonstrate an understanding of the underpinning principles of chemical instrumentation

+Distinguish and describe the bonding in solids using free electron and band theory models

+Describe structures of binary compounds based on packing and interstitial sites

+Predict structures by consideration of ionic radii

+Calculate Lattice energies using different models

+Distinguish coordination compounds isomers and describe their structure

+Describe electronic structure of coordination compounds using Crystal Field Theory

+Apply CFT to interpret absorption spectra and simple magnetic properties of coordination compounds

+Analyse, compare and predict the stability constants of simple coordination compounds

+Further identify experimental techniques and evaluate which to use under different conditions

 Presentation (15%)

 Laboratory work (20%)

 Coursework 2 (5%)

 Coursework 3 (5%)

-Assessment Descr ription: Examination

-Group presentation 1

-Laboratory work

-Laboratory report
+Group presentation Laboratory work Laboratory report

-Weekly assessmen ts (listed above in monthly blocks)

-Due to the resource e demands, failure cannot be redeemed for the laboratory activities.
+Due to the resource demands, failure cannot be redeemed for the laboratory activities.

-The Laboratory co mponent must be passed (40%) in order to pass the module
+The Laboratory component must be passed (40%) in order to pass the module

-Moderation appr oach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

-Assessment Feed back: Students will receive regular targeted feedback on their work through verbal, written and

-online media.
-Students will also be trained in self-reflection and peer support to enhance the student-generated
+Assessment Feedback: Students will receive regular targeted feedback on their work through verbal, written and online media.
+Students will also be trained in self-reflection and peer support to enhance the student-generated feedback.

-feedback.
 Students will also be supported in making best use of feedback available.

-Failure Redempti ion: A suitable supplementary attempt will be permitted on relevant assessment in line with
+Failure Redemption: A suitable supplementary attempt will be permitted on relevant assessment in line with University policy.

-University policy.

-Due to the resource e demands, failure cannot be redeemed for the laboratory activities.
+Due to the resource demands, failure cannot be redeemed for the laboratory activities.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed

-activities online an id on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

--

-Module code reserved by S. Bott on 15/12/2016 11:01